zyr2288/6502-Assembler-For-VSCode/README.en.md

 For example: If set `.BASE $10`, the file will write from `$10`.

 > Note: If you use the `.BASE` command, after the `.ORG` command, otherwise the compilation will error.
+---
+### `.ORG`
+Set the start compilation address, for example: `.ORG $8000`, the compilation will start from `$8000`.
+It can also be used to `.ORG *` start compilation from the current address.
+However, you must know the current address, otherwise the compiler will report an error.

+> Note: If you use the `.BASE` command, after the `.ORG` command, otherwise the compilation will error.
+---
 ### `.DB`
 Represents bytes.
 Multiple arguments are separated by commas.
 If the byte is greater than $ FF (255), the compiler will report an error.